-Syria regime recruiting tribal fighters after huge IS losses
+Syria regime recruiting tribal fighters after huge losses to IS

 Around 400 members of local Arab tribes in Syria's Deir az-Zour region have been recruited by the National Defence Forces (NDF), a coalition of militias allied to Bashar Assad which make up a large proportion of the regime's fighting force.

 Analyst Abdallah Asaad told Arabi21 said that the new recruits will be used to battle IS in its last remaining strongholds in Deir az-Zour and the Raqqa countryside.